 Do you dream of having an exotic garden?
 Do you want to access all areas of your garden without stepping on any of the beautiful vegetation?
-If you’ve not thought about it yet, creating a garden path is the way to go.
+If you’ve not thought about it yet, I believe that creating a garden path is the way to go.

-There are so many factors to consider, from the budget and style to the materials.
-To help you, I’ve compiled a list of my favorite garden pathway ideas for fall.
+There are so many factors to consider, from the budget and style to the path materials.
+To help you, I’ve compiled a list of my favorite garden path ideas for fall.

 - 1 Use Pumpkins as Lanterns

 - 3 Make The Most Of Your Mums

 - 4 Use The Rainbow Of Fall Leaves

 - 5 Add Color To Your Garden With Fall Trees

 - 6 More Decoration Ideas For Your Garden Pathway

 - 7 FAQs

 - 8 What do you think of our garden pathway ideas for fall?